yousrakhan23/Humanoid-Robotic/frontend/README.md

 This textbook covers the fundamental concepts of AI-powered humanoid robotics, with a focus on ROS 2 as the "nervous system" of robotic systems.
 The first module covers core ROS 2 concepts including nodes, topics, services, Python integration, URDF modeling, and advanced ROS 2 features.

+## Chatbot Integration

+A RAG chatbot has been integrated into the frontend to answer questions about the textbook content.

 ## Installation

 ```bash